Build it live, then freeze it 🧊

 Live tmux session after iterative pane and window adjustments, at the point where layout is ready to be saved

-Once layout and pane roles are stable enough, export the running session to a tmuxp workspace file.
+Once pane roles are mostly settled, export the running session to a tmuxp config file.

 Terminal zsh